-The Balance Sheet for FY 2018 and related footnotes are presented to report the assets, liabilities and net position of NRCS.
-The Statement of Net Cost, Statement of Changes in Net Position, and the Combined Statement of Budgetary Resources and related notes are presented in the Other Information section as unaudited.
-The Balance Sheet was prepared from the books and records of NRCS in accordance with GAAP as promulgated by the Federal Accounting Standards Advisory Board (FASAB).
+The Balance Sheet for FY 2017 and related footnotes are presented for audit to report the assets, liabilities and net position of NRCS.
+The Statement of Net Cost, Combined Statement of Changes in Net Position, and the Combined Statement of Budgetary Resources and related notes are presented in the Other Information section as unaudited.
+The Balance Sheet was prepared from the books and records of NRCS in accordance with GAAP as promulgated by the Federal Accounting Standards Advisory Board (FASAB), and OMB Circular A-136, Financial Reporting Requirements with the exception that the Balance Sheet and other statements are not presented comparatively.
+Per guidance from OMB, NRCS is not subject to the Circular A-136 requirement to prepare comparative financial statements.
+Under the Government Management Reform Act (GMRA), the Director of OMB has the authority to identify components of Executive Branch departments and agencies that are required to prepare audited financial statements (P.L.
+103-356), which includes preparing comparative financial statements.
+The components of Executive Branch departments and agencies required to prepare audited financial statements are defined in Appendix B of OMB Bulletin No. 17-03, Audit Requirements for Federal Financial Statements, as amended.